meeq/FlappyBird-N64/README.md

 * `N64_INST` — Specify where your MIPS toolchain is installed.
 If unspecified, the toolchain will be built in-project, which may take a while.
 * `V=1` — Enable "verbose" Make output; useful for troubleshooting.
 * `GITMODULES=0` — Disable updating Git submodules when building; useful for experimenting with modifications to and alternate versions of LibDragon.

+### Versioning

+The filename of the ROM will be derived from the current "ROM version".
+If the project repository is "clean", it will reference the current Git tag or commit hash.
+If the project has uncommitted changes, the version will be marked `-dirty` (indicating that it is unsuitable for release).

+Proper releases will be tagged as `vX.Y` where X is a major version number and Y is a minor version number.

 ## License